 Hello, everyone.
 It’s been a while.
-We’re reunited and ready for a fresh caper.
+Ready for a fresh caper?

-Same as Rick, I have a couple of tales for you.
+Same as Rick, I've a couple of tales for you.
 My first story comes from a Moroccan massage establishment.
-The second from a bar/casino called Rick’s Café.
-There’s also a 12-km run to squeeze in.
+The second from a bar/casino named Rick’s Café.
+Of course, there’s also a 12-km run to squeeze in.

 Scene one.
 Concerns pushed aside.
 I’m through the multicoloured beaded curtains.
 Immediately I'm lost in the fog of instruction.
 Some French.
 Some Arabic.
 Fast forward ten minutes.